-- FIPS mode must be enabled on the switch before Users are permitted to use the switch (see "Enabling FIPS Mode" on page 41) - CO can check if the switch is in FIPS mode using the WebUI Configuration > Network > Controller Systems Settings or 'FIPS enable' is shown on the SSH Command Line Interface (CLI) after issuing the command show fips - The admin role must be root. - Passwords must be at least six characters long. - VPN services can only be provided by IPsec or L2TP over IPsec. - Access to the switch Web Interface is permitted only using HTTPS over a TLS tunnel.
+- FIPS mode must be enabled on the switch before Users are permitted to use the switch (see "Enabling FIPS Mode" on page 37) - The admin role must be root. - Passwords must be at least six characters long. - VPN services can only be provided by IPsec or L2TP over IPsec. - Access to the switch Web Interface is permitted only using HTTPS over a TLS tunnel.
 Basic HTTP and HTTPS over SSL are not permitted. - Only SNMP read-only may be enabled. - Only FIPS-approved algorithms can be used for cryptographic services (such as HTTPS, L2, AES-CBC, SSH, and IKEv1/IKEv2-IPSec), which include AES, Triple-DES, SHA-1, HMAC SHA-1, and RSA signature and verification. - TFTP can only be used to load backup and restore files.
 These files are: Configuration files (system setup configuration), the WMS database (radio network configuration), and log files.
 (FTP and TFTP over IPsec can be used to transfer configuration files.) - The switch logs must be monitored.
-If a strange activity is found, the Crypto Officer should take the switch off line and investigate. - The Tamper-Evident Labels (TELs) must be regularly examined for signs of tampering. - The Crypto Officer shall not configure the Diffie-Hellman algorithm with 768-bits (Group 1) in FIPS mode for IKEv1/IKEv2-IPSec and SSH.
+If a strange activity is found, the Crypto Officer should take the switch off line and investigate. - The Tamper-Evident Labels (TELs) must be regularly examined for signs of tampering. - When installing expansion or replacement modules for the Aruba 6000-400, use only FIPSapproved modules, replace TELs affected by the change, and record the reason for the change, along with the new TEL locations and serial numbers, in the security log. - The Crypto Officer shall not configure the Diffie-Hellman algorithm with 768-bits (Group 1) in FIPS mode for IKEv1/IKEv2-IPSec and SSH.